L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf 2.7.
-Formula for $\sum_{k}c_{ijk}\mu_{ijk}$.}
+Formula for $\sum_{\g k\in Irr(i,j)}\g d(C_{ij\g k})\mu(C_{ij\g k})$.}

 Most results of the present paper either are proved rigorously or have a serious justification.
-Exception is the formula (5.13.2) for $\mu_{ijk}$: it is purely experimental.
+Exception is the formula (5.13.2) for $\mu(C)$: it is purely experimental.
 Its evidence comes not only from computer calculations, but also from the below formula (2.8).
-Let us deduce it.
+Let us deduce (2.8) from the above conjectures.